 Political Apologetics – sought to demonstrate the antiquity of Christian beliefs and sought to show that Christians were no threat to political stability.

-Private Apologetics – occurs in the context of conversations between individuals or small groups of people
+Private Apologetics – occurs in conversations between individuals or small groups of people

 Proactive Apologetics (positive or offensive) – demonstrating that belief in Christianity makes sense